Robert Yaxley

 Group Captain Robert Gordon Yaxley, (1912 – 3 June 1943) was a Royal Air Force pilot and commander during the Second World War.

 Early life

 Yaxley was born in Bath, Somerset, the son of Robert and Agnes Elizabeth Yaxley.
-After attending the Royal Air Force College Cranwell, he commissioned into the Royal Air Force (RAF) on 4 September 1934, with seniority of 28 July 1934.
+After attending the Royal Air Force College Cranwell, he was commissioned into the Royal Air Force (RAF) as a pilot officer on 4 September 1934, with seniority of 28 July 1934.
+He served with the RAF's No. 2 Armoured Car Company in the 1936–39 Arab revolt in Palestine, and was awarded the Military Cross on 6 November 1936.
+He had been promoted to the rank of flying officer on 28 January 1936.